fbpx

 There are currently five (5) dental therapy programs in the United States: one in Alaska, one in Washington, and three in Minnesota.
 Two of these programs are CODA accredited.

-• Ilisagvik Dental Therapy Program in Alaska (CODA Accredited)
+• Ilisagvik Dental Therapy Program in Alaska (CODA accredited)

 • Skagit Valley Dental Therapy Program in Washington (CODA accredited)

-• University of Minnesota School of Dentistry Dental Therapy Program
+• University of Minnesota School of Dentistry Dental Therapy Program (CODA accredited)

 • Metro State University Master of Science in Advanced Dental Therapy